vanjohnson879/frontline-cloud-doc/content/docs/user/artifact_conf/index.md

 ## Upload

+### Option 1: Manual Upload

-In order to filled the artifact with your bundled simulation, click on the {{< icon upload >}} icon on the right side of the table.
+In order to fill the artifact with your bundled simulation, click on the {{< icon upload >}} icon on the right side of the table.

 {{< alert tip >}}
   In order to package a bundle of your simulation, refer to the [Developer documentation](/docs/user/artifact_gen/).